Woman wearing tank top, holding her face with her hand (MODEL)

 Breast augmentation is extremely popular among women of all ages.
 In general, most plastic surgeons recommend waiting until the breasts are fully developed before undergoing breast augmentation surgery.
 For most women, this occurs by the age of 18, but in some cases, it may take longer.

 It is also important to consider the emotional and psychological maturity of the patient when considering breast augmentation.
 The decision to undergo any type of cosmetic surgery should be made carefully and with realistic expectations, and it is important to ensure that the patient has a full understanding of the risks and benefits of the procedure.
-The decision to undergo breast augmentation should be based on the individual’s specific needs and goals, and should not be influenced by external pressures or societal expectations.
+The decision to undergo breast augmentation should be based on the individual’s specific needs and goals and should not be influenced by external pressures or societal expectations.

 Mommy Makeover